ROCm/omniperf/docs/what-is-omniperf.rst

 :doc:`accelerators in the MI100, MI200, and MI300 families <rocm:conceptual/gpu-arch>`.
 Development is in progress to support Radeon™ (RDNA) GPUs.

-Omniperf is built on top of :doc:`rocprofiler <rocprofiler:rocprofv1>` to monitor hardware performance counters.
+Omniperf is built on top of :doc:`ROCProfiler <rocprofiler:rocprofv1>` to monitor hardware performance counters.

 Features
 ========

 Omniperf performs profiling based on all available hardware counters for the target accelerator.
 It provides high-level performance analysis features including System Speed of Light (SOL), Hardware block-level SOL, Memory Chart Analysis, Roofline Analysis, Baseline Comparisons, and more.

 Omniperf supports both command line analysis and GUI analysis.